 We have all been there.
-A burned-out car light. we know it’s not that big of a deal, but when you’re in a tight parking spot and can’t see, it can be annoying, to say the least.
-So the first thing we want to do is ask ourselves, “do I need to disconnect car battery to change headlight bulb?“
+A burned-out car light.
+We know it’s not that big of a deal, but when you’re in a tight parking spot and can’t see, it can be annoying, to say the least.
+So the first thing we want to do is ask ourselves, “do I need to disconnect the car battery to change the headlight bulb?“

-Do I Need To Disconnect Car Battery To Change Headlight Bulb?
+Should You Disconnect the Car Battery To Change Headlight Bulb?

 - PHILIPS – Philips H11 Standard Halogen Replacement Headlight Bulb, 2 Pack